bizmonx/docker-bizmonx/README.md

 + already added temporary http(s) gateway (golang), to be replaced with zig (zap)

 ## Doing
+- migrate Xymon build to zig and push all monkey patching from dockerfile/startup script to build
 - finishing [ziglings](https://ziglings.org/): a practical guide to learning Zig
 - write endpoint for:
     - download hosts.cfg